Royal Botanic Gardens Victoria

-Royal Botanic Gardens Victoria (RBGV) are botanic gardens across two sites-Melbourne and Cranbourne.
+The Royal Botanic Gardens Victoria (RBGV) are botanic gardens across two sites—in the City of Melbourne and the Cranbourne gardens.

-Melbourne Gardens was founded in 1846 when land was reserved on the south side of the Yarra River for a new botanic garden.
-It extends across 38 ha that slope to the river with trees, garden beds, lakes and lawns.
-It displays almost 50,000 individual plants representing 8,500 different species.
-These are displayed in 30 living plant collections.
+The 38 ha Melbourne Gardens was founded in 1846 when land was reserved on the south side of the Yarra River for a new botanic garden.
+The gardens slope down to the river with trees, garden beds, lakes and lawns and displays almost 50,000 individual plants representing 8,500 different species, displayed in thirty living plant collections.
+The Royal Botanic Gardens, Melbourne site was added to the Victorian Heritage Register on 20 August 1982 due to its historical, architectural, scientific, aesthetic, and social significance.